Gain Biotherapeutic Insights with Receptor Occupancy Assays via Flow Cytometry

 As precision medicine progresses at an accelerated pace, understanding how biotherapeutics engage their targets is crucial to moving forward confidently in the drug development process.

 Using the power and flexibility of CellCarta’s flow cytometry platform, we can measure receptor binding to ultimately understand biotherapeutics PK/PD.
-At CellCarta, we ensure that the results generated from our RO assays are reliable and of the highest quality.

 Our team of experienced scientists can develop custom RO assays from the ground up or transfer already designed assays to our labs.
-When entrusting us to develop or run fit-for-purpose RO assays, expect the following:

 • Simultaneous detection of RO and other PD markers using multiparametric flow cytometry